The 6 Best Countries to Incorporate a Company for Your Online Business

 Bank Account Opening: Easy

-In Canada, you can register either a Limited Partnership (LP) or Limited Liability Partnership (LLP).
-You can use them as disregarded entities (pass-through entities) and pay zero partnership tax.
+In Canada, you can register either a Limited Partnership (LP) or a Limited Liability Partnership (LLP).
+You can use it as a disregarded/pass-through entity and pay zero partnership tax.
 This makes them ideal for foreign investors and online entrepreneurs who want a presence in Canada.

 Here are the three main reasons for setting up your online business in Canada.